Blood Transfusion: Man Slams Jehovah's Witnesses Leadership, "My Mom Died Because of Your Law"

-• The video of a young man commenting on Jehovah's Witnesses’ updated blood transfusion policy has gone viral
+• The video of a young man commenting on the revision to the Jehovah's Witnesses’ blood transfusion policy has gone viral

-• He called out the leadership over the change, indicating how his mother died because of her strict adherence to the church’s rules
+• He called out the leadership over the change, indicating how his mother died because she adhered to the denomination's rules

-A young man has set social media ablaze following his reaction after Jehovah's Witnesses updated a policy allowing members to have their own blood withdrawn, stored, and returned in medical procedures.
+A young man has set social media ablaze with his reaction to Jehovah's Witnesses updating a policy allowing members to have their own blood withdrawn, stored, and returned in medical procedures.

-The change marked a significant milestone in the church’s longstanding “no blood” transfusion policy.
+The change marked a significant milestone in the Christian denomination's longstanding policy to avoid blood transfusions, citing the Bible.

-Jehovah’s Witnesses announce a change in the religious movement's long-standing blood transfusion policy.
+A man slams Jehovah’s Witnesses after a change in the Christian denomination's long-standing blood transfusion policy.
 Photo credit: @xghana

 Source: Twitter

-Reacting to this, a young man known on TikTok as @dreamwalking_, who appeared visibly distraught in a video, called out the leadership of Jehovah's Witnesses.
+Reacting to this, a man known on TikTok as @dreamwalking_, who appeared distraught in a video, called out the leadership of Jehovah's Witnesses.

 He opened up about how his late mother, an ardent member of the church, passed away five years ago after refusing blood during a Caesarean section.